For complete details on how to file a complaint, please refer to our Resolving Your Complaints brochure:

 Ottawa, ON K1R 1B9

-If you do not feel appropriate action was taken by the HSBC Privacy Officer to resolve your privacy matter, contact the Privacy Commissioner of Canada.
+If you do not feel appropriate action was taken by HSBC Bank Canada to resolve your privacy matter, you may contact the Privacy Commissioner of Canada.
 The Privacy Commissioner of Canada is an independent office responsible for assisting customers with their privacy issues.
-If you wish, the HSBC Privacy Officer can assist you in forwarding your concerns to the Privacy Commissioner of Canada located at: